kagedwolf/weather-app/README.md

 The current release of the `open-weather-ruby-client` gem only provides current weather data.
 It does not support the free forecasts endpoint (https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}).

-Interestingly, the main branch on github has does: https://github.com/dblock/open-weather-ruby-client/blob/master/lib/open_weather/endpoints/five_day_forecast.rb.
+Interestingly, the main branch on GitHub does: https://github.com/dblock/open-weather-ruby-client/blob/master/lib/open_weather/endpoints/five_day_forecast.rb.

 The `open-meteo` gem worked immediately without needing to sign up for an API key.
 It is also able to provide current weather as well as hourly and daily forecasts.

 ### AI generated code

 This project was created with limited use of AI agents since the assumption is to showcase "my" skill level.
-The prompts below were used - using VSCode Copilot (GPT-5 mini).
+The prompts below were used, via VSCode Copilot (GPT-5 mini).

 - Add a basic application layout using bootstrap.
 - I've decided to use the slim-rails gem.
 Can you convert the erb view files to slim?